ruixueqingyang/MF-GPOEO/README.md

 **The corresponding paper has been already in submission.**

-./src is the source code of our work.
+./Src is the source code of our work.

 ./DEPO is our implementation of DEPO.
 The source code of **DEPO for GPU** was still **unavailable** online when our paper was submitted.
 (2023/06/16 13:12 UTC, https://projects.task.gda.pl/akrz/split)

 ./PerformanceMeasurement is our tool to measure GPU power, energy, SM frequency, memory frequency, execution time, etc.

-We will complete the README document soon.

 ## Compile and use our work